karlhulme/dsengi/README.md

 On production, always create indexes for any filters required, including one for id lookup, based on `partitionKey > docType > id`.

+Specify a consistency level of SESSION to guarantee that any information written to the db by a service is guaranteed to be read back immediately by that same service.
+Other services running sengi could potentially see old data but this is unavoidable anyway because of potential lag between the processing parts of those services and has to be dealt with on a case-by-case basis.